marta-krzyk-dev/CrazyPizzaTests/README.md

 ## Features
 - [x] Tests and test runner are within /test folder, libraries are within /app folder.
 - [x] lang and math libraries both contain simple functions.
 - [x] Tests are contained in test/lang_unit.js and test/math_unit.js.
-They check if the llibrary functions return the correct values, that they throw or do not throw errors depending on the parameters passed in.
+They check if the library functions return the correct values, that they throw or do not throw errors depending on the parameters passed in.

 ## Screencast